AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 1. Create two simple products with quantity *1* and *10*.
 1. Create a bundled product using the simple products.
 1. Add the bundled product to the cart.
-1. Edit the product and try to update the quantity.
+1. Edit the product and try to update the quantity to *3* for the option where *10* items are available.

 <u>Expected results</u>:

 There is no error.
+Qty should be updated successfully since we have *10* items in stock for this option.

 <u>Actual results</u>: